jordicuadrado/pyday_asyncio_workshop/slides/slides.rst

 to test it and get a deterministic behaviour.

 How will we do that?
-Creating an asyncronous fixture and patching the `get` method to return this, u others, fixture.
+Creating an asyncronous fixture and patching the `get` method to return this fixture.

 ----